Finixzz/orderControl/README.md

 # orderControl
-App that allows user to order item.
+App that allows user to add items to the bill.
 Data is prepared for ajax api call!